An Amazing Tourist Destination

 When to Visit

-Except Monday, the park is open every day from 7:30 p.m. to 4:00 p.m.
+Except Monday, the park is open from Tuesday to Sunday from 7:00 a.m. to 4:00 p.m.
 The park authorities do not allow more than 600 visitors on weekdays and 800 on holidays and weekends.
 So, you had better go early in the morning to avoid crowds.
 Here, the peak season remains from December to April.
 So, the best time for enjoying the park in seclusion is from May to November.
 In fact, the rainy season gives a green glory to all the plants but some of the paths can get extremely muddy this time.

 What to Expect in a Nutshell